marcysutton/workshop-a11y-testing/README.md

 # Automated Accessibility Testing with Gatsby

-Learn the necessary techniques and tools for testing inclusive web applications with Gatsby and React.js from Gatsby's Lead Developer Relations Engineer Marcy Sutton.
+Learn to test web applications for accessibility with Gatsby and React.js from Gatsby's Lead Developer Relations Engineer Marcy Sutton.

 Presented at:
 - [Smashing Workshop](https://smashingconf.com/online-workshops/workshops/marcy-sutton)